atabekdev1/brain_stroke_prediction/README.md

 ## Description

-The program predicts whether a person would have a brain stroke or not.
+The program tries to predict whether a person would have a brain stroke or not.
 A stroke, also known as a brain attack, occurs when blood flow to a portion of the brain is obstructed or when a blood vessel in the brain ruptures.
 In both scenarios, sections of the brain suffer damage or cease to function due to this occurrence.
 Prevention is a crucial strategy to mitigate the risk of experiencing a stroke.

 ## Resources